Sign any document online now.

 What challenges exist with the use of electronic signatures in federal courts?

 Critics raise concerns about the security, authenticity, and potential for forgery or identity theft with electronic signatures.
-There’s ongoing debate over whether digital methods can verify a signer’s identity or intent as effectively as a physical signature.
+There’s an ongoing debate over whether digital methods can verify a signer’s identity or intent as effectively as a physical signature.

 What measures ensure the privacy and integrity of electronic signatures?